compsocialscience/summer-institute/2026/melbourne/schedule.md

 *Learning Outcomes:*
 * Explain what CSS is.
-* Identify its value in HASS&I (Humanities, Arts, Social Sciences, and Indigenous) and interdisciplinary research.
+* Identify its value in HASS and interdisciplinary research.
 * Discuss opportunities for research in CSS across disciplines.

 <br>